 Superpowers School

 Do you want to future-proof your technology career?
-Building human skills (soft skills) that AI can't replicate is what makes us unique and stand out.
+Building human skills (soft skills) that AI can't easily replicate is what makes us unique and stand out.

 Join Paddy Dhanda for a weekly dose of self-improvement.
 Each episode focuses on a different human superpower at work, helping you upgrade your soft skills and beat AI anxiety.